How to prepare for a Galapagos trip

 Most if not all of your visit to the Galapagos will be outdoors.
 Therefore, protecting your face from the sun is a MUST!

 A roll on or spray repellent is advised because mosquitoes will sometimes get in the way during your Galapagos Adventures!
-The quantity of mosquitoes will vary depending on the season, but still, repellent is always advised.
+The number of mosquitoes will vary depending on the season, but still, repellent is always advised.

 UV protection sunglasses should be packed because as mentioned you will be outdoors most of the time.